 When you read this, you get a very disappointing, sad picture of a person.

-From January 2010, quote, Regret to admit I've become notorious as a downloader of pirated movies, series, and games, etc.
+From January 2010, quote, regret to admit, I've become notorious as a downloader of pirated movies, series, and games, etc.

-Stealing is bad, I admit, but then again, when you've devoted your entire life to a good cause, you can allow yourself some naughtiness, especially if it can contribute to your lack of funds.
+But then again, when you've devoted your entire life to a good cause, you can allow yourself some naughtiness, especially if it can contribute to your lack of funds.

 He ultimately fails to find any guns to buy in Prague, but reassures himself that, quote, regardless of the outcome of this mission, I've had a great vacation and have experienced most of the historical sites and a lot of amazing architecture.